Shopify/remote-dom/README.md

 yarn add @remote-dom/core # yarn
 ```

 Next, on the “host” HTML page, you will need to create a “receiver”.
-This object will be responsible for receiving the updates from the remote environment, and mapping them to actual DOM elements. `@remote-ui/core` provides a few different types of receivers, but for now we use the `DOMRemoteReceiver`, which directly mirrors the DOM elements created remotely in the host HTML page.
-You’ll create a `DOMRemoteReceiver` and connect it to an existing HTML element in order to teach Remote DOM where to render the remote DOM elements:
+This object will be responsible for receiving the updates from the remote environment, and mapping them to actual DOM elements.

+`@remote-ui/core` provides a few different types of receivers, but for now we use the `DOMRemoteReceiver`, which directly mirrors the DOM elements created remotely in the host HTML page.
+That is, if the remote environment renders a `ui-button` custom element, a matching `ui-button` custom element will be created on the host page.

+Create a `DOMRemoteReceiver` and call its `connect()` method on the element that should contain any children rendered by the remote environment:

 ```html
 <!doctype html>